Our Mission and Vision

 Lyonsdown is a people saved and gathered by God through Jesus.
 We're an evangelical Church of England church.
 Our mission is the self-perpetuating mission given to the church until the end of time by the risen Lord Jesus Christ: to make disciple-makers - that is to say, to make followers of Jesus who will make followers of Jesus.
 To that end we're committed to sharing and proclaiming the Good News of Jesus Christ through the prayerful preaching and teaching of the Bible.
 Our conviction is that that when God's Word is faithfully and prayerfully explained, it means that God has gone before and prepared the way for his voice to be heard and his supreme power to be unleashed within our world.

 Our love for God and our Gospel-love for those around us is shown in our love for each other - and a warm and welcoming attitude towards guests and visitors.
-Our congregation includes all age groups and reflects a wide range of ethnic and social backgrounds, typical of the North London cosmopolitan community in which we live.
+Our congregation includes all age groups and reflects a wide range of ethnic and social backgrounds, typical of the North London cosmopolitan community in which we reside.

 Our ministry also sponsors a broad range of activities that seek to reach into every area of our community and wider afield.
 Our regular, weekly ministry also includes preaching and teaching at nursing homes and a well-attended women’s book group.
 Many individual outreach events take place, sponsored by our many different ministry groups as well as by individual Vineyard tables.
 Much of our ministry is to children and young families.
 Our commitment to families and children is reflected in our crèche facilities, children’s slots within our meetings, a well-developed and thriving Sunday School, two children’s mid-week clubs, youth and children's tables at our weekly Vineyard meeting, large parent and toddler groups, an annual children’s holiday club and other individual adult and children's events at different times of year.
 Every event we sponsor has a carefully-prepared and boldly-presented Gospel message at its centre.
 We also actively support summer camps for children.